 In the first game, there's also a spell to explicitly increase bust size... but rather than using it to enlarge breasts, you use it on a stone bust of the school's founder, making it bigger so you can climb into the school's stacks.

 Inverted in the intro of Dragon Age II.
-During said intro, Bethany, the Player Character's sister, has huge breasts.
+During said intro, Bethany, the Player Character's sister, has huge breasts as does a female Hawke.
 Once Cassandra tells Varric to stop exaggerating and tell the story how it really happened, and the game starts for real, they're suddenly much more reasonably sized.

 Some of his older, now cancelled comics displayed this theme more blatantly, before he decided he wanted to focus more on the story and charecters: